KeatonSaunders/api-doc-monitor/README.md

 ## Command-Line Options

-Both monitors support these options:
+All monitors support these common options:

 ```bash
 # Use custom storage file